 Artists selling @ The Table

-Welcome to my new online shop here at The Table where you will find works on paper by artists who exhibit regularly with me in the gallery.
+Welcome to my online shop here at The Table where you will find works on paper by artists who exhibit regularly with me in the gallery.
 I wanted an online presence for gallery artists between their exhibitions but I also wanted to show drawings for you my buyers; these pages offer an eclectic mix but also a more affordable price point as they are all unframed making them much easier to send out to you.
 Click on any artist and see their curated gallery page … enjoy!

 Born in Hereford in 1946, Carolyn took up painting at the age of ten, at Saturday classes in the old College of Art in Hereford.
 She attended full-time at Hereford College of Art as a mature student, and then studied with Welsh artist Roger Cecil, who remained her mentor until his death in 2015.